 Are Credit Cards Always Bad News?

-We hear a lot from the debt-free community on why credit cards are always bad.
+We often hear from the debt-free community about why credit cards are always bad.
 But are they?
 My answer?
-And you may want to learn more by reading my story below.
+You may also want to learn more by reading my story below.

-While it is possible to go through life with zero credit history, and some people who I greatly admire have done it, knowing that we may eventually need to have a home mortgage, I decided that I wanted to build some credit.
+While it is possible to go through life with no credit history, and some people I greatly admire have done so, knowing that we may eventually need a home mortgage, I decided that I wanted to build some credit.

 First, a little history

-When I was ten, my parents decided to get completely out of debt and live exclusively on a cash budget.
+When I was ten, my parents decided to eliminate all debt and live exclusively on a cash budget.
 I don’t think they had any credit card debt at that point, but they tore up their credit cards anyway.

 And from that moment, they ingrained in us kids the value of a debt-free lifestyle.